David-Durst/embeddedHaskellAetherling/theory/Types.md

 Note that, until the nested `Seq` example below, there is no flattening to demonstrate with this diagram.

 ## Flat TSeq With No Invalids
-The above `Seq 6 Int` can be converted to an `TSeq 6 0 Int` with six integers on six clock cycles.
+An operator `O` in the sequence language that emits a value of type `Seq 6 Int` can be converted to an operator `O_t` in the space-time IR that emits `TSeq 6 0 Int`.
+By the interpretation of [`TSeq` stated in the basic document](Basic.md#space-time-types), the hardware implementation of `O_t` must emit six integers on six clock cycles.
 Just as with the `SSeq 6 Int` example, there are two diagrams.

 The first diagram shows the nested structure of the Aetherling type.